microsoft/openscraping-lib-csharp/README.md

 }
 ```

-You can find more complex examples in the [unit tests](https://github.com/Microsoft/openscraping-lib-csharp/blob/documentation-nuget/OpenScraping.Tests/StructuredDataExtractionTests.cs).

 ## Documentation TODO
-* More examples in README
+* Add more examples in README.
+For now you can find more complex examples in the [unit tests](https://github.com/Microsoft/openscraping-lib-csharp/blob/documentation-nuget/OpenScraping.Tests/StructuredDataExtractionTests.cs).
 * Modify MultiExtractor and document it